tierik-bjornson/audio-web/README.md

 # E-Commerce Application using React.JS
-This Repo Contains a Audio Shopping WebSite Made Using Reactjs , Context And Framer Motion.
+This Repo Contains a Audio Shop WebSite Made Using Reactjs , Context And Framer Motion.

 ## Preview